-3.7.3.9 It is anticipated that activities associated with the decommissioning phase will result in seabed sediment (and associated contamination) disturbance into the water column in volumes considered to be equal to, or less than, those disturbed during the construction phase.
-Therefore, the magnitude (and so significance) of the effect on MW&SQ resulting from decommissioning activities would be no greater than those assessed in the construction phase (see Table 3-18).
-Therefore, the potential magnitude of the predicted changes is rated as low.
+- 3.7.3.9 - It is anticipated that activities associated with the decommissioning phase will result in seabed sediment (and associated contamination) disturbance into the water column in volumes considered to be equal to, or less than, those disturbed during the construction phase.
+Therefore, the magnitude (and so significance) of the effect on MW&SQ resulting from

-- 3.7.3.10 The release of sediment bound contaminants from activities disturbing the sediment could lead to an increased contaminant bioavailability with the potential for ecotoxicological effects. - 3.7.3.11 The potential sensitivity of MW&SQ receptors will be the same as outlined for Impact 2 during the construction phase in Table 3-19.
+- 3.7.3.10 The release of sediment bound contaminant from activities disturbing the sediment could lead to an increased contaminant bioavailability with the potential for ecotoxicological effects. - 3.7.3.11 The potential sensitivity of MW&SQ receptors will be the same as outlined in Table 3-19.
 In summary, the sensitivity of the wider marine environment is rated as negligible.
-The sensitivity of designated and transitional waterbodies is rated as low.
+The sensitivity of designated and transitional water bodies is rated as low.
 The sensitivity of designated BWs is rated as negligible.

-- 3.7.3.12 Taking the Negligible sensitivity of the wider marine environment and the Low magnitude of impact, the overall effect of the release of sediment bound contaminants from disturbed sediments during decommissioning is considered to be Negligible and Not Significant in EIA terms. - 3.7.3.13 Taking the Low sensitivity of designated coastal and transitional waters and the Low magnitude of impact, the overall effect of the release of sediment bound contaminants from disturbed sediments during decommissioning is considered to be Negligible and Not Significant in EIA terms. - 3.7.3.14 Taking the Negligible sensitivity of designated BWs and the Low magnitude of impact, the overall effect of the release of sediment bound contaminants from disturbed sediments during decommissioning is considered to be Negligible and Not Significant in EIA terms.

-3.7.3.15 Overall, no additional mitigation relating to MW&SQ to that already identified in Table 3-13is considered necessary.
+- 3.7.3.12 Taking the Negligible sensitivity of the wider marine environment and the Low magnitude of impact, the overall effect of the release of sediment bound contaminants from disturbed sediments during decommissioning is considered to be Negligible and Not Significant in EIA terms. - 3.7.3.13 Taking the Low sensitivity of designated coastal and transitional waters and the Low magnitude of impact, the overall effect of the release of sediment bound contaminants from disturbed sediments during decommissioning is considered to be Negligible and Not Significant in EIA terms. - 3.7.3.14 Taking the Negligible sensitivity of designated BWs and the Low magnitude of impact, the overall effect of the release of sediment bound contaminants from disturbed sediments during decommissioning is considered to be Negligible and Not Significant in EIA terms. - 3.7.3.15 Overall, no additional mitigation relating to MW&SQ to that already identified in Table 3-13 is considered necessary.
 Therefore, no significant adverse residual effects have been predicted in respect to MW&SQ receptors.